Chic ‘Mother of the Bride/Groom’ Guide: How to Rock Florals on the Big Day

 Look 3 - Minimalist & Chic

-For this third look I’m taking cue from the minimalist trends in fashion and décor.
+For this third look, I’m taking a cue from the minimalist trends in fashion and décor.
 Switching up the gown for a tailored suit or smart jumpsuit can work very well, and look even more fashionable and modern than a dress.
 Rather than matching two-piece outfits, try pairing wide-leg pants with a jacket that complements the pattern or colour: cropped blazers and cool florals are a match made in heaven!
 Looking at separates also means being able to shop for exactly the size and style combination that suits you best.
 If you’re opting for a more polished, minimalist and chic style, it may be that you want to replace the hat with a blowdry or up-do, or maybe a delicate piece of hair jewellery.
 Look for a small and tasteful purse that you can wear or hold without it being too noticeable – hands-free preferably, so you can greet guests as easily as possible.

 Look 4 - Dark & Stylish

 For my fourth look, I’m taking a walk on the dark side: some of you may feel most fabulous in dark colours, and resent that weddings mean being forced to let go of your staple palette – but that need not be the case!
 Using black or navy as your base, you can liven up the ensemble with some bright and bold prints in your accessories, and let floral patterns do the talking.
 Reflect your personal style with a glamorously dark look, maybe with an off-the-shoulder detail showing off the collarbone or shoulders, and accessorize with your favourite jewels.
 Shades of black and navy are also generally very versatile and flattering; to accentuate a beautiful hourglass figure, consider dresses with contrasting colours or patterns on the sides of the waist, and use vertical lines to lengthen the frame.
 Either way, don’t stray too far from your natural dressed-up look – be true to your personality, and let it shine through.